AlexisRenchon/Home/index.md

 Furthermore, this platform specifically focuses on heterogeneity, rather than benchmarking in general.
 Mechanisms explaining heterogeneity and scaling is our focus, not exclusively benchmark metrics.

+# Data storage

+Datasets are not hosted on github, rather they are downloaded from DOI (e.g. [Figshare] (https://figshare.com/))